zeke-02/tinfoil-node/README.md

 import { TinfoilAI } from 'tinfoil';

 const client = new TinfoilAI({
-  apiKey: 'your-api-key'                 // or use OPENAI_API_KEY env var });
+  apiKey: 'your-api-key'                 // or use TINFOIL_API_KEY env var });

 // Uses identical method calls as the OpenAI client